raminmh/SIM-CE/README.md

 Detailed description of the SIM-CE platform is avaible at the main.pdf file.
 Also a shorter version is avaialbe at the WBC_ICML2017.pdf file.

-Files, include Simulink implementation of the tap-withdrawal neural circuit of the C. elegans, Deterministic and stochastic models of a neuron.
+Files, include Simulink implementation of the tap-withdrawal neural circuit of the C. elegans, Deterministic (TwoNeuronTest) and stochastic (PicturePicture) models of a neuron.